RevBayes Divergence Dating Lab

 Reviewing the strict clock results

-:thinking: For the parameter you identified in the previous question, would it help to simulate 20000 sites rather than 10000?
+For the parameter you identified in the previous question, why would it NOT help to simulate 20000 sites rather than 10000?

 Relaxed clocks

-It is safe to assume that a strict molecular clock almost never applies to real data.
+It is safe to assume that a strict molecular clock almost never applies to real data (although it does apply to our simulated data).
 So, it would be good to allow some flexibility in rates.
 One common approach is to assume that the rates for each edge are drawn from a lognormal distribution.
 This is often called an UnCorrelated Lognormal (UCLN) relaxed clock model because the rate for each edge is independent of the rate for all other edges (that’s the uncorrelated part) and all rates are lognormally distributed.
 This is to distinguish this approach from correlated relaxed clock models, which assume that rates are to some extent inherited from ancestors, and thus there is autocorrelation across the tree.

 Copy your strict.Rev script to a file named relaxed.Rev: